avik-singha/wami/README.txt

 This is the core WAMI library.
 It provides the necessary classes to host a Javascript API for speech web-interfaces.
-The API can be hosted via a J2EE servlet, such as the one provided in the wami-example source tree.
+The API can be hosted via a J2EE server, such as the one provided in the wami-example source tree.

 Once hosted on Tomcat, wami-example can then be utilized by 3rd party